School Science Lessons

 Stylo (Shrubby Stylo, Seca), Stylosonthes scabra, adapted to seasonally dry tropics.

 Be careful!
-Some young children are allergic to peanuts!
+About 2% of young children are allergic to peanuts!

 Peanuts are used as food, because they help us to grow.